hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/136_vedanta_in_its_applications_to_indian_life.md

 as it is; but the same commentator, as soon as a dualistic text presents itself, tortures it if he can, and brings the most queer meaning out of it.
 Sometimes the "Unborn" becomes a "goat", such are the wonderful changes effected.
-To suit the commentator, "Ajâ" the Unborn is explained as "Aja" a she-goat.
+To suit the commentator, "Ajā" the Unborn is explained as "Aja" a she-goat.
 In the same way, if not in a still worse fashion, the texts are handled by the dualistic commentator.
 Every dualistic text is preserved, and every text that speaks of non-dualistic philosophy is